 1) Snow At-Home Teeth Whitening Kit

-The reason why it works is due to this: their business includes the use of Hydrogen Peroxide gel which is also what a dentist uses in-office treatments (1).
+The reason why it works is due to this: their business includes the use of Hydrogen Peroxide gel which is also what a dentist, DDS, uses in-office treatments (1).

-Even though this isn’t a “natural” remedy, it’s one of the most effective treatments out there for stubborn surface stains among all the commercial toothpastes and strips.
-So, I couldn’t help but share this with you before getting into the natural methods!
+Even though this isn’t a “natural” remedy, it’s one of the most effective treatments out there for stubborn surface stains such as tobacco among all the commercial toothpastes and strips.

 2) Oil Pulling